-- the candidate's relevant expertise and experience in offering advice and guidance to management; - the candidate's experience in the business matters of biotechnology companies similarly sized and staged relative to that of Aldeyra; - the candidate having sufficient time to devote to our affairs; - the candidate having a proven track record in his or her field; - the candidate's ability to exercise sound business judgment; - the candidate's commitment to vigorously represent the long-term interests of our stockholders, including, but not limited to, upholding duties of care and loyalty; - whether or not a conflict of interest exists between the candidate and our business; - whether the candidate would be considered independent under applicable Nasdaq and SEC standards; - the current composition of the Board of Directors; and - our operating requirements.
+- · the candidate's relevant expertise and experience in offering advice and guidance to management; - · the candidate's experience in the business matters of biotechnology companies similarly sized and staged relative to that of Aldeyra; - the candidate having sufficient time to devote to our affairs; - the candidate having a proven track record in his or her field; - the candidate's ability to exercise sound business judgment; - the candidate's commitment to vigorously represent the long-term interests of our stockholders, including, but not limited to, upholding duties of care and loyalty; - whether or not a conflict of interest exists between the candidate and our business; - whether the candidate would be considered independent under applicable Nasdaq and SEC standards; - · the current composition of the Board of Directors and its committees; and - our operating requirements.

 In conducting this assessment, the nominating/corporate governance committee considers diversity, gender, age, skills, and such other factors as it deems appropriate given our then-current needs and the then-current needs of the Board of Directors, to maintain a balance of knowledge, experience, and capability.
+The nominating/corporate governance committee and the Board of Directors recognizes its responsibility to select nominees for the Board of Directors who are appropriately qualified and reflect a diversity of skills, backgrounds and expertise.
 While diversity and variety of experiences and viewpoints represented on the Board of Directors should always be considered, the nominating/corporate governance committee believes that a director nominee should not be chosen nor excluded solely or largely because of race, color, gender, national origin, or sexual orientation or identity.